leonardorib/gobarber-mobile/README.md

 ## The author

-Made with :heart: by Leonardo Ribeiro.
+Made with :heart: by Leonardo Ribeiro. :brazil:

 Get in touch! :smiley: